El Carrizal: Politics

 The mayor of El Carrizal is Tulio Ernesto Casco, of the FMLN party.

 Religion

-83% of the population of El Salvador identifies as Roman Catholic, and the other 17% identify as “other” (CIA World Factbook).
-But in the last few years the population of Catholicism has been reduced (USBDHRL).
+83% of the population of El Salvador identifies as Roman Catholic, and the other 17% identify as “other”.
+But in the last few years the population of Catholicism has been reduced.
 There is a lot of Protestant activity in the country, and El Salvador has one of the highest rates of Protestantism in Latin America (Soltero y Saravia 2003:1).

 There is no doubt that religion plays an important role in the lives of many people.
 Patron-saint and other religious festivals are still very important and celebrated in almost all of the municipalities in the country, and almost all the cantones have their own patron-saint in whose honor the festival is celebrated.